 Parker is a medium-sized town located in the state of Colorado.
 With a population of 49,550 people and 16 constituent neighborhoods, Parker is the 19th largest community in Colorado.

-Parker is a decidedly white-collar town, with fully 89.71% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Parker is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Parker who work in management occupations (16.94%), office and administrative support (13.96%), and sales jobs (12.08%).
+Parker is a decidedly white-collar town, with fully 89.44% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Parker is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Parker who work in management occupations (16.87%), office and administrative support (12.88%), and sales jobs (11.34%).

 Also of interest is that Parker has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Parker telecommute to their jobs.
-Overall, about 7.41% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.83% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Parker is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Parker really has some of the features that families look for when choosing a good community to raise children.
 Is Parker perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

+Parker is a somewhat ethnically-diverse town.
 The people who call Parker home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Parker residents report their race to be White, followed by Asian.
-Important ancestries of people in Parker include Irish, English, Italian, and Swedish.
+Important ancestries of people in Parker include Irish, English, Italian, and Scottish.

 The most common language spoken in Parker is English.
 Other important languages spoken here include Spanish and Chinese.